IsmaelPerezGit/Tornadoes-Q2-project/README.md

- -- As a user, when I click edit/update, I am redirect to an edit/update form -- As a user, when I click submit edit/update button my information reflects changes -- As a user, when I click delete account button, my account is deleted -- As a non logged in user, I can still view drawings, but cannot contribute to drawing or chat
+ -- As a user, when I click edit/update, I am redirect to an edit/update form -- As a user, when I click submit edit/update button my information reflects changes -- As a user, when I click delete account button, my account is deleted -- As a non-logged in user, I can still view drawings, but cannot contribute to drawing or chat

  Drawing
  -- As a user I can choose a color